-Table 2 provides an example of how a mapping can be used to create a Current Profile for a specific Subcategory outcome (see Section PR.AC-3 of the Framework document) for three organizations using three different approaches.
-A similar table could be built for Implementation Tiers, keeping in mind that Tiers are focused at broader program level risk management.
+Tables 1a, 1b, and 1c provide examples of how a mapping can be used to create a Current Profile for a specific Subcategory outcome (see Section PR.AC-3 of the Framework document) for three organizations using three different approaches.
+A similar table could be built for Implementation Tiers, keeping in mind that Tiers are focused on broader program level risk management.
 Note that the examples in these tables are intended to be illustrative of the mapping concept and are unlikely to address any specific organization's particular approach.
 The level of specificity and granularity required for a Profile to be useful will be unique to each organization.

-The three organizations in Table 2 each take different approaches to managing remote access control to their services.
+The three organizations in Tables 1a, 1b, and 1c each take different approaches to managing remote access control to their services.